Brain Snacks: Tasty Tidbits of Knowledge

 The famous description of the Shield of Achilleus from Book 18 was the inspiration for the description of the shield of Aeneas in Virgil's Aeneid .
 The difference is that, instead of showing a picture of the world, the Shield of Aeneas depicts events of Roman history.
 (Source)

-The description of the Shield of Achilleus also served as the inspiration for the twentieth century poet W. H. Auden's poem "The Shield of Achilles."
+The description of the Shield of Achilleus also served as the inspiration for the 20th Century poet W. H. Auden's poem "The Shield of Achilles."
 In Auden's poem, which was published in 1953, the shield depicts only images of violence and brutality.
 (Source)

-The Irish poet Michael Longley used the scene of Achilleus and Priam's meeting from Book 24 as the basis for his poem "Ceasefire" about the peace accord in Northern Ireland.
-Longley trained as a classicist; this website also contains reflections on the influence of the classics on his work.
+The Irish poet Michael Longley used the scene of Achilleus and Priam's meeting from Book 24 as the basis for his poem "Ceasefire," about the peace accord in Northern Ireland.
+Longley trained as a classicist.